LATTE ALPINE SKIING

 Organizers: Kate Pennella

-Saturday early mornings.
+Saturday mornings at 7:30AM.
 Starts: Late December (depends on snow conditions)

 Try something new: go UP the hill on skis OR spikes and THEN ski or ride the chair down.
 That is what makes this discipline unique and worthwhile.

 Special ski equipment is required – skins on the bottom of your skis and bindings that release at the heel.
+(AT or Tele gear).
 This equipment can be rented.
-OR microspikes/snowshoes for those who choose to spike/shoe.
+OR you can simply use microspikes and hike up.

-Bring a pack with some sort of hydration, dry gloves and hat for the downhill, along with another upper layer to put on for the downhill after sweating uphill.
+Bring a pack with room for shedded layers, hydration, dry gloves & hat, goggles, along with another upper layer to put on for the downhill after sweating uphill.
+If you are riding the lift down - it can be very cold!
 Or, you can wing it and figure out what you need as you go!